 One of the major advantages of doing this is the level of planning possible with this method.
 You can plan out a fairly complex outline with a pencil and when you start painting, you can focus on that only.
 Because you’ve done all the planning with a pencil first, you don’t have to think of the outline as you paint.

 And this is how sketching with a pencil can help you focus on the important task – painting.
 It can also help you avoid unintentional mistakes since you’ll be marking all the details beforehand.

 2. How to hide pencil marks before painting?

-You can use a white gesso on the sketch lines before you apply paint on them.
-Gesso can hide charcoal and pencil marks pretty nicely and won’t let the colors of them penetrate through the paint layer.
+Ans.
+You can use white gesso on the sketch lines before you apply paint on them.
+Gesso can hide charcoal and pencil marks pretty nicely and won’t let the colors penetrate through the paint layer.